 We handle all aspects from drafting and review of the agreement through to shareholdings, options, risk and avoiding litigation.

-Given that directors generally have day to day control of a business it’s important to regulate the expectations, both employment law related and otherwise, in a way that protects shareholders.
+Given that directors generally have day to day control of a business it’s important to have a clear agreement in place between the director and company.

-Contracts for directors involve different considerations to those of other employees.
+Contracts for directors usually differ in key ways from other employment contracts.
 In fact, with non-executive directors, they may not be employees at all.
 Many directors are also shareholders and issues can arise if there are grounds to dismiss the director but he or she can still remain as a shareholder.
 Other issues can relate to remuneration, conflicts of interest and what happens. in the case of ill-health

 With the right director service agreement many problems can be avoided.